exsbandit/okulcom/README.md

 Install the required dependencies by running composer install in the project root directory.
 If you don't have Composer installed, you can download it from https://getcomposer.org/.

-Create a new SQLite database by running touch chat.db in the project root directory.

 Create the necessary database tables by running the following commands:
 ```php
 php artisan migrate